Sir William Beale, 1st Baronet

-Sir William Phipson Beale, 1st Baronet, KC (29 October 1839 – 13 April 1922) was a British barrister and Liberal politician.
+Sir William Phipson Beale, 1st Baronet, KC (29 October 1839 – 13 April 1922) was a British barrister and Liberal Party politician.

 Family and education

 The family of which William Phipson Beale was a member was a well-established merchant family in Birmingham by the late 18th century.
 They produced lawyers, businessmen and politicians.
-They had commercial interests in banking, railways and ironworks and were associated through business, marriage or politics to many other well-known Birmingham figures; his brother Charles, was uncle to Neville Chamberlain.
+They had commercial interests in banking, railways and ironworks and were associated through business, marriage or politics to many other well-known Birmingham figures.
+His younger brother Charles, was uncle to Neville Chamberlain and another brother, James, commissioned Philip Webb to design Standen, West Sussex, now in the ownership of the National Trust..

 Beale was the eldest son of William John Beale from Birmingham.
 His grandfather William Beale lived at Camp Hill.
 His mother was Martha Phipson.
 She too came from a Birmingham family, with a home in Edgbaston.
 Beale was born in Edgbaston and first educated at the Birmingham and Edgbaston Proprietary School.
 He later pursued his education at Heidelberg University and in Paris.
 In 1857, he became member of the Corps Rhenania Heidelberg.
 In 1869, he married Mary Thompson from Sydney, New South Wales.
 They never had children.